 Section I: The Psychology of Black Women

-The Psychology of Black Women, Section One of Division 35, began as a committee on Black women's concerns.
-With vision and perseverance, the committee gained a more prominent voice within the Division and Section One, The Psychology of Black Women, was established in 1984.
+The Psychology of Black Women, Section One of Div.
+35, began as a committee on black women's concerns.
+With vision and perseverance, the committee gained a more prominent voice within the division and Section One, The Psychology of Black Women, was established in 1984.
 As a section, The Psychology of Black Women has its own bylaws and governance structure and has scheduled time for invited presentations at the American Psychological Association's annual convention.

-To advocate on behalf of Black women psychologists with respect to the formation of policies of Division 35
+To advocate on behalf of black women psychologists with respect to the formation of policies of Div.
+35.

-To promote the general objectives of APA and Division 35
+To promote the general objectives of APA and Div.
+35.

 Please fax your completed Section I membership application (PDF, 149 KB) and $5 dues to (202) 218-3599, or mail it to: